 I couldn’t wait to show the world my drawing of MJ gliding through the air from the free-throw line depicting the famous winning slam dunk against The Human Highlight Film, Dominque Wilkins, during the 1988 Slam Dunk Contest.

 For two days I was in, what the distinguished Hungarian psychologist Mihaly Csikszentmihalyi refers to as, the creative “Flow”—a mental state classified as a creative zone of absorption when you are fully immersed in an activity with a feeling of full involvement and energy.
 My flow was so intense that my mother had to force PB&Js down my throat because I wouldn’t drop the pencil and take time away to eat.

-I was convinced my final masterpiece would win over the entire school and be framed and displayed in the hallway outside of my art classroom so that generations of children after me would be inspired for years to come.
+I was convinced my final masterpiece would win over the entire school and be framed and displayed in the hallway outside of my art classroom so that generations of children after me would be wonderstruck each time they walked through the doorway.

 Delusions of grandeur

 A D+ grade was slammed down on me like a judge’s gavel after the handing out of a life sentence in prison.
 To make matters worse, all posters were taped to the chalkboard at the front of the classroom for all to see.

 First there was a black and white sketch of Abe Lincoln that wasn’t too shabby earning a B+ grade.
 Next in line was a drawing of Spider-Man that was so good it could have been used in the comic book itself.

 Then there was my mess—a drawing of what looked like Frankenstein clad in a number 23 Bulls jersey and Air Jordans.
 Take away the number 23 jersey and my classmates would have been left clueless as to what the heck I was trying to create.
 I didn’t realize it at the time, but my drawing was indeed the worst one up on that chalkboard and my classmates made it known with their chuckles.